LeorFinkelberg/Cheat_sheet_Git/README.md

-# This is cheat sheet of Git
+# This is cheat sheet for Git